Street Art City Guide to Stavanger, Norway*

 A short stroll from the main shopping streets and you will find yourself at the equally colourful Stavanger Harbour.
 As the 3rd largest Norwegian cruise port it's not uncommon to see supersized cruise ships docked right in the heart of the city.

-The port is also the jump of point for cruises to the spectacular Lysefjord and Preikestolen (the Pulpit Rock) which are just an hour’s boat trip away from the city.
+The port is also the jump-off point for cruises to the spectacular Lysefjord and Preikestolen (the Pulpit Rock) which are just an hour’s boat trip away from the city.

 Walking around this part of the city you will find street artworks by street artists DalEast, Futura, Faith47, Nick Walker, Ampparito, Jaune, Martin Watson and Sandra Chevalier.